ontodev/sqlrest.rs/README.md

 // Double quotes may be used when specifying literal string values.
 This is mandatory if
 // a number is required to be interpreted as a string, e.g., 'foo=eq.\"10\"'.
 A second use
 // case is when the literal value contains spaces, though alternatively percent encoding may
 // be used instead.
-All literal string values will be rendered within single quotes in SQL.
+Note that all literal string values will be rendered within single quotes
-// When converting the parsed Select struct back to a URL, these values will be enclosed in
+// in SQL.
+When converting the parsed Select struct back to a URL, these values will be enclosed
-// double-quotes in the URL.
-let from_url = "bar?c1=eq.Henry%20Kissinger\
+// in double-quotes in the URL irrespective of whether they contain spaces. let from_url = "bar?c1=eq.Henry%20Kissinger\
                 &c2=in.(Jim%20McMahon,\"William Perry\",\"72\",Nancy,NULL)\
                 &c3=eq.Fred";